English Language Studies BA (Hons)

-This programme is designed for students who are interested in taking an in-depth look at the English language and draws on a number of different disciplines, in the analysis of the structural, sociolinguistic psychological and historical dimensions of the language.
+Do you have a passion for the written word?
+This undergraduate degree offers an in-depth look at English language and draws on a number of different disciplines in the analysis of the structural, sociolinguistic, psychological and historical dimensions of the language.

-Through engaging with such questions, students will develop more general skills, such as collecting and evaluating data, solving problems and thinking critically.
-Each semester students take a number of optional modules which enables them to specialise in an area of interest.
-Students may also take optional modules in Teaching English to Speakers of Other Languages (TESOL) and those who take TESOL modules throughout their degree and who write their dissertation on a TESOL topic, can graduate with the degree of BA (Hons) English Language Studies with TESOL.
+Each semester you will take a number of option modules which will enable you to specialise in an area of interest around the structure of English – its sounds, words and sentences.
+If you choose to take optional modules in Teaching English to Speakers of Other Languages (TESOL) and write your dissertation on a TESOL topic you can graduate with the degree of BA (Hons) English Language Studies with TESOL.

 LEARNING AND TEACHING METHODS

 Throughout the programme intellectual and transferable skills are practised and demonstrated through seminars, workshops and subject specific small groups.
 Knowledge and understanding is developed via a range of lectures focusing on particular areas of theoretical and applied linguistics.

 The first year aims to build student confidence and to embed basic skills and competencies, the second year develops knowledge and understanding of the discipline and introduces employability skills.
 The third year encourages critical reflection, provides an opportunity to develop an area of expertise based on your personal interests and further develops transferable and employability skills.

 You will be assessed through written coursework, dissertation, examinations, portfolios, poster presentations, learning diaries, analyses of transcribed language and reports of ethnographic studies.

 As well as continuing with postgraduate education, our graduates will pursue careers in education, teaching in the UK and overseas, business, the civil service, human resources, finance and specialised areas such as journalism, publishing, advertising, marketing, media, PR and communications.